 This is usually intermittent, last anywhere between a day and two weeks, and may affect one, two, or all your pups' legs at one time or another.

 There is usually discomfort, or pain, accompanying this lameness or limping, and you may notice it more when your pup has been sitting or lying down in one position for a long time and gets up or starts to move around.

 Limping may be more severe after exercise too, and your pup may show a lowered level of activity and even seem 'lazy' at times.

-Although not as often seen as the above signs, other symptoms of Panosteitis in dogs can include:
+Although not as often seen as the above signs, other symptoms of Panosteitis can include: